 Matomo Analytics

-Module name: Matomo Analytics.
+Module name: Matomo Analytics

 Compatibility with Drupal versions: 8.8 – 9

-Other modules for Drupal
+Other Drupal modules

 EU Cookie Compliance (GDPR Compliance)

-Module name: EU Cookie Compliance (GDPR Compliance).
+Module name: EU Cookie Compliance (GDPR Compliance)

 Compatibility with Drupal versions: 8.8 – 9